WP 1 - Project Management and Administration

 - Adjustment and enrichment of existing tools and services, making connections (to EOSC-hub) e-infrastructure for the sharing and use of tools and services useful for SSH.
 This work package concentrates on providing infrastructure and recommendations to improve their usability for the whole SSH domain.

-- Special attention is given to cross-disciplinary use of services e.g. providing language technology for social-sciences and humanities scenarios of use, and providing for example survey creation and analytics technology for language resource acquisition projects.
+- ion is given to cross-disciplinary use of services e.g. providing language technology for social-sciences and humanities scenarios of use, and providing for example survey creation and analytics technology for language resource acquisition projects.

 - The leveraged services should be linked to (preferably cross-community) use-cases to demonstrate usability.